corda/corda-docs-portal/content/en/tools/archiving-service/archiving-release-notes.md

 ## Archive Service 1.0.3

+In this release:

-In V1.0.3, a new configuration option has been added which allows the Archive Service to ignore transactions that cause failures when exporting a JSON snapshot.
+* A new configuration option has been added which allows the Archive Service to ignore transactions that cause failures when exporting a JSON snapshot.
 For more information, see the [Archive Service]({{< relref "archiving-service-index.md#new-in-v103" >}}) documentation.

 ## Archive Service 1.0.2